munificent/craftinginterpreters/book/strings.md

     If a user accesses the fourth "character" in "naïve", do they expect to get back "v" or &ldquo;¨&rdquo;?
-The former means they are thinking of each code point and its combining characters as a single unit -- what Unicode calls an **extended grapheme cluster** -- the latter means they are thinking in individual code points.
+The former means they are thinking of each code point and its combining character as a single unit -- what Unicode calls an **extended grapheme cluster** -- the latter means they are thinking in individual code points.
 Which do your users expect?